IFC 'A' Winners

 Clonguish 1-7

-(This was the first year of the Gerry Hennessy Cup for Intermediate winners)
+Note: This was the first year that Gerry Hennessy Cup was used for IFC.

 Abbeylara 0-9